kshitishghate/blog/README.md

 ## Why A New Evaluation Metric?

 Traditionally, models are evaluated using untrained n-gram techniques, or techniques that count the number of overlapping character (or word) sequences between two samples.
-A popular example of this is BLEU scores, a.k.a.
+A popular example of this is BLEU[2] scores, a.k.a.
 Bilingual Evaluation Understudy score, which calculates the percentage of overlapping subsequences of varying lengths and averages the result to provide an outcome.
 This technique has two primary disadvantages, despite its ease of implementation: it cannot disambiguate between different degrees of “incorrectness” and it is not necessarily highly correlated with human ratings, especially as models become better-performing.

-Newer techniques involve using trained metrics, such as **BLEURT** and **COMET**.
+Newer techniques involve using trained metrics, such as **BLEURT**[3] and **COMET**[4].
 Both of these metrics are trained on human judgements and rely on large pre-trained models, which is not necessarily available for all languages and domains.
 While these do outperform more traditional techniques with regards to human annotator correlation, they are still limited by their need to collected training data.

-**SEScore2** is unique in its lack of reliance on human annotations for training while still providing a more accurate measure (with regards to agreement with human annotators) than older methods.
+**SEScore2**[1] is unique in its lack of reliance on human annotations for training while still providing a more accurate measure (with regards to agreement with human annotators) than older methods.

 ## Generating Synthetic Samples for Evaluation